Offering business guidance and action planning during these uncertain times.

 The Government has proposed a 12-month Business Rates holiday for the retail, hospitality and leisure business in England for the 2020 and 2021 tax years.
-Any business receiving this holiday will be re-billed by their local authority as soon as possible.
+Any business receiving this holiday should have been re-billed by their local authority.

 HMRC Time to Pay

 The Government is highlighting it’s Time to Pay Scheme whereby all businesses with outstanding tax liabilities may be eligible to receive support in extending their payment terms.

 A Time To Pay arrangement is an instalment plan agreed with HMRC that allows businesses to temporarily bridge financial difficulties in paying their tax on time.

 Time to pay arrangements allow businesses to spread the payment of outstanding tax liabilities over a period of normally 3-6 months and exceptionally may allow up to 12+ months.Find out more about Time to Pay